pic

 Introduction

-Additionally, we've pointed out that, due to inherent dependencies between computations, not all tasks lend themselves equally to parallelization.
-Specifically, when tasks aren't embarrassingly parallel, a naive approach can lead to severe issues like race conditions.
+Furthermore, we've pointed out that, due to inherent dependencies between computations, not all workloads are equally amenable to parallelization.
+Focusing on programs that aren't embarrassingly parallel, we've demonstrated that a naive approach to parallelization can lead to severe issues.

-All this implies that, to this point, our discussion has been exclusively focused on the syntax and work distribution of these approaches.
-Therefore, we have yet to address how to apply multithreading in real scenarios, including strategies to deal with dependencies.
+Overall, our discussions to this point have largely focused on the syntax and work distribution of these approaches.
+Therefore, we have yet to address how to apply multithreading in real scenarios.
+Furthermore, given the possibility of dependencies between computations, how to parallelize is only part of the challenge: knowing when to parallelize is equally important.

 Better To Parallelize at The Top

-Given the overhead involved in multithreading, there's an inherent trade off between creating new tasks and utilizing all our machine resources.
-Consequently, we must first carefully consider whether parallelizing our code is worthy.
-For instance, multithreading is only justified with collections if their sizes are substantial enough to make up for overhead involved.
+Given the overhead involved in multithreading, there's an inherent trade-off between creating new tasks and fully utilizing machine resources.
+This is why we must always consider whether parallelizing our code is worthwhile in the first place.
+For instance, when it comes to operations over collections, multithreading is only justified if the collections are large enough to offset the associated overhead.
 Otherwise, single-threaded approaches will consistently outperform parallelized ones.

-In case multithreading is worthwhile, we immediately face another decision: at what level to parallelize code.
-In the following, we'll demonstrate that parallelism at the highest level possible is preferable to multithreading individual operations.
-The reason is that the former minimizes the overhead involved in creating tasks, thus resulting in faster execution times.
+In case multithreading is deemed beneficial, we immediately face another decision: at what level code should be parallelized.
+Next, we'll demonstrate that parallelism at the highest possible level is preferable to multithreading individual operations.
+In this way, we minimize the overhead of task creation.

-Note that the level of parallelization is limited by the degree of dependence between operations, explaining why we qualify the highest level as the one that's possible.
-For instance, in problems requiring serial computation, the best we can achieve is a parallelization at each individual step.
+Note that the level of parallelization is always constrained by the degree of dependency between operations.
+Hence, our qualification of highest possible level.
+For instance, in problems requiring strictly serial computation, the best we can achieve is parallelization within each individual step.

-To illustrate all this, let's consider a for-loop where each iteration needs to sequentially compute three operations.
+To illustrate this, let's consider a for-loop where each iteration needs to sequentially compute three operations.

 step1(a) = a ^ 2